South Downs Way 5 : Amberley to Shoreham By Sea or Lancing walk

 |Copyright||© Saturday Walkers Club.
 All Rights Reserved.
 No commercial use.
 No copying.
 No derivatives.
 Free with attribution for one time non-commercial use only. www.walkingclub.org.uk/site/license.shtml|

-- Follow the waymarked SDW, leaving the road for a path, which continues for several km, passing 2 car parks.
-In more detail:
+- Follow the waymarked SDW, leaving the road for a path, which continues for several kilometres, passing two car parks.

-- At the top of the hill, where a road joins from the left, keep straight on.
-In another 80 metres, fork left between wooden barriers up a path, signposted South Downs Way (but not too clearly).
+- At the top of the rise (with views on the left to Amberley Castle and Amberley Wild Brooks), where a road and the Wey-South Path join from the left, keep straight on.
+In another 100 metres, fork left between wooden barriers up a gravel path, signposted South Downs Way on the right.

-- Carry on up the hill ahead.
-At the top, you pass through a kissing gate.
-You can either remain on the track, or go through the kissing gate to the left, onto access land (Springhead Estate) which gives you a better view from the escarpment.
-If on the access land, in 800 metres you have to cross two stiles (or gates?) and there is a gate to the right that would allow you to rejoin the main track.
-But you can if you wish stay on the access land, climbing a hill and carrying on for another 800 metres or so, until a gate allows you back onto the main track.
+- In 400 metres, at the top, you pass through a wooden gate to the left of a wooden field gate.
+Here you can either remain on the track, or go through the kissing gate to the left, into Access Land (Springhead Estate) which gives you a better view from the escarpment.
+If continuing through the Access Land, in 950 metres you cross a stile (to the side of some metal field gates) by some earthworks on the left and in 25 metres there is a gate to the right that would allow you to rejoin the main track at a signposted bridleway junction on the right.
+But you can if you wish stay in the Access Land for another stretch, in 50m going over another stile to the right of a metal field gate and then climbing a hill and carrying on for another 900 metres or so (passing Rackham Hill's trig point away on the right), until a wooden kissing gate to the right of a metal field gate allows you back onto the main track.

-- Whichever way you have come, you now follow the SDW through a thick line of trees and carry on, slightly downhill.
+- Whichever way you have come, in 100 metres a restricted byway joins from the right behind and you follow the SDW through a wooded belt and carry on gently downhill.

-- 750 metres after the second car park, [!] veer left with the SDW, passing to the left of a barn (the more obvious route anyway).
+- In another 800 metres you cross a cattle grid, and [!] veer left with the SDW along a car wide track, passing to the left of a barn (the more obvious route anyway).

-- Just over the brow of the next hill, you pass through a gate.
-In 200 metres more, on the left, there is a a car wide path signposted "South Downs Way Alternative Route across A24".
+- Just over the brow of the next hill (Barnsfarm Hill), you pass through a gate.
+In 200 metres more, on the left, there is a car wide path signposted "South Downs Way via A24 bridleway bridge, Washington Village 1 mile".

-- Here you have a choice, the main route (shorter, crosses a busy road, no pub), or the Washington alternative (longer, nice pub, no busy road crossing).
+- Here you have a choice, the main route (shorter, crosses a busy road, no pub), or the Washington alternative (longer and with additional ascent, nice pub, no busy road crossing).
 Both routes meet up at Chanctonbury Ring

 - Option 1) Stay on the SDW

 - Continue straight on along the SDW.
 Head downhill to the busy A24.
-There is a median, so you can cross in 2 stages.
+Just 50 metres before the final right turn to the crossing point, there is an official SDW Drinking Water Point (a tap) on the right.
+Follow signposts to the crossing point, where there is a wide grassy median, so you can cross safely, in two stages.

-- Follow the SDW back up to the ridge again, and follow it to Chanctonbury Ring.
+- Follow the SDW back up to the ridge again, and onto Chanctonbury Ring.

 - Option 2) The longer 'via Washington' alternative

-- Turn left on "South Downs Way Alternative Route across A24" track.
+- Turn left on the "South Downs Way via A24 bridleway bridge" track.

-- Follow the track as it goes over the brow of the hill, down the escarpment, and then slants right.
-It slants down across a big open space.
-The correct exit on the far side of this is hard to find, but is a car wide track down through trees signposted SDW.
+- Follow the track as it goes over the brow of the hill and down the escarpment, and then bear right with it, initially through trees.
+It slants down across a big open space as a car wide fenced chalky track.
+On the far side of this open area fork left along a car wide track down through trees with the signposted SDW.

 - Cross the A24 on a footbridge, and keep on past the church downhill on a village road (the village is called Washington, but is not named as such here), until you come to a T-junction at the bottom.
 Turn left and the lunchtime pub, the Frankland Arms is in 100 metres or so on the left.